|Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Home chase areas - St. Louis edition

-Back in February of 2008 I blogged about 'home chase areas', that is, the typical geographical range that I'm willing/able to cover in on a regular basis.
+Back in February of 2008 I blogged about 'home chase areas', that is, the typical geographical range that I'm willing/able to observe storms in on a regular basis.
 The original post 2 years ago focused on home observing areas from my old Charleston, WV base.
 Of course now that I'm in the St. Louis area, these 'home chase areas' have made a major shift!

-As with the WV-based zones, there are three types of chase areas in STL: the 'Backyard' area (close to home, chaseable within an afternoon/evening); the 'Extended Home' (chaseable within a single day without hotel stays); and the 'Weather Expedition' zones (for peak spring season and hurricanes):
+As with the WV-based zones, there are three types of chase areas in STL: the 'Backyard' area (close to home, chaseable within an afternoon/evening); the 'Extended Home' (chaseable within a single day without hotel stays); and the 'Storm Observing Expedition' zones (for peak spring season and hurricanes):

 click to enlarge

 My new 'backyard' chase zone extends from the northernmost eastern Arkansas plains and Missouri bootheel to the south; to near the Kansas border to the west; to the Indiana hills to the east; and central Illinois/northern Missouri to the north/northwest.
 The indentation in the southwest corner of my 'backyard zone' is due to the Ozark mountains, an area I'd be less likely to target due to more rugged terrain (unless the setup was incredible).

 As I mentioned above, the backyard zone is for storm observation days where I can leave around noon or later and still be in position before initiation (storm development time), then get home around or before midnight.
 As such, backyard storm observation days are easier to plan for and require less cost, less schedule rearranging and little to no sleep disruptions.
 Of course, my backyard expeditions are not limited to tornadoes - a great lightning show is good reason to go out for an evening-long trip.
 Due to their relatively low cost, there is usually not much of a limit on the number of backyard expeditions I can do in an average year.

 Extended Home (blue):